polius/Wally/README.md

 - `type` can be `income` or `expense`.
 - `tags` are optional and can be multiple, separated by commas.

-## 💾 Data Persistence
+### 💾 Data Persistence

 - By default, the database is stored in `/wally/data` inside the container.
 - Mount a host directory using `-v /path/to/data:/wally/data` to ensure your data persists across container updates or restarts.

-## 🙏 Acknowledgements
+### 🙏 Acknowledgements

 This project would not have been possible without ExpenseOwl.
-Wally has been built using ExpenseOwl as an inspiration, and many ideas were derived from that project.
+Wally has been built using [ExpenseOwl](https://github.com/Tanq16/ExpenseOwl) as an inspiration, and many ideas were derived from that project.

-## 🛠 Support

-If you encounter issues or have questions, please open an issue on the repository or contact the maintainer.